EdApp is now SC Training. Learn more

 Not all emergencies require an evacuation, and some can go differently than others based on the situation.
 According to OSHA’s Evacuation Plans and Procedures, “a wide variety of emergencies both man-made and natural, may require a workplace to be evacuated.
 These emergencies include – fires, explosions, floods, earthquakes, hurricanes, tornadoes, toxic material releases, radiological and biological accidents, civil disturbances, and workplace violence.”

 Different scenarios require different responses.
 That’s why it’s essential to assess the situation first so you can determine the next steps and respond accordingly.
-This is important to make sure you don’t cause any unnecessary panic or alarm when there’s no need to evacuate the building.

 2. Conducting training and drills